wowofbob/yesod-util/README.md

 Suppose you want to create a JSON web service: it takes a JSON request and returns a JSON response.
 Our service will handle math operations: plus and minus.

-At first, we must make some declarations to help themself:
+First we must make some declarations to help themself:

 ```haskell
 -- | Type of operation to handle.